A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Introduction

+We design a recursive partitioning method that addresses all three of these problems.
+To address the first problem, we separate the discretization problem from the estimation procedure and suggest an objective function that is fully non-parametric.
+Thus, we do not need to solve the dynamic programming problem at each potential split; as a result, the evaluation of the objective function at each potential split is computationally cheap.
+To address the second problem, we split our objective function into two sub-objectives, whose relative importance can be learned from the data using model selection/hyperparameter tuning.
+To address the third problem, we customize the splitting procedure such that it only splits on $\Q$ and not $\X$.
+Finally, once we have a discretization, we can simply use the learned discretization ($\hat{\PP}$) in addition to $\X$ as the set of state variables in conjunction with any standard estimation method, e.g., Nested Fixed Point (NXFP), Two-step methods.

-Our dimension reduction method has several desirable properties that makes it convenient to use and applicable in many settings.
-First, we separate the estimation and discretization tasks and define a general discretization criterion that does not depend on parametric assumptions of the estimation step.
+Our dimensionality reduction method has several desirable properties that make it convenient to use and applicable to many settings.
+First, notice that we separate the estimation and discretization tasks and define a general discretization criterion that does not depend on the parametric assumptions of the estimation step.
 This property makes the algorithm robust to the parametric assumption of the estimation step.
-Furthermore, the discretization algorithm does not impose any limitation on the estimation method one can use in the second stage.
-The discretization algorithm converts the high-dimensional variable set $\Q$ to a categorical variable $\PP$.
-Researchers can then use the new independent variable set $\{\X, \PP\}$ with any conventional DDC estimation method that can handle categorical variables.
-In addition, the algorithm can be used for discretization in both finite and infinite time horizon settings.
+Furthermore, the discretization algorithm does not impose any limitation on the estimation method one can use in the second stage, which has advantages.
+In general, with high-dimensional state spaces, researchers often employ two-step methods that preclude the ability to perform full counterfactuals.
+However, in this case, researchers can also use full-solution methods such as nested fixed-point that allow for a full range of counterfactuals.
+Finally, our discretization algorithm has all the desirable properties of standard recursive partitioning-based algorithms, such as linear time complexity in the dimensionality of $\Q$, robustness to the scale of the $\Q$ variables and to the presence of irrelevant variables in $\Q$.
+Furthermore, the algorithm can be implemented in a parallelized way, making its execution fast and scalable.